canvas-medical/documentation/collections/_sdk/data/medication.md

 medications = patient.medications.all()
 ```

-If you have a patient ID, you can get the medications for the patient with the `for_patient` method on the `Medication` model:
+If you have a patient ID, you can get the medications for the patient with the `for_patient` method on the `Medication` model manager:

 ```python
 from canvas_sdk.v1.data.medication import Medication